burgrp/surp-go/PROTOCOL.md

 ## IS Message (Inform State)

 Used by providers to send register value, metadata, and TTL.
-Also used by the registry to forward updates or mark a register as undefined.
+Also used by the registry to forward updates to consumers.

 ### Format